MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 ## Stock Machines
 - Need the ability to transfer stock from one branch to another?
+- Should be placed on hold when a sale / quote is generated
+- Should we store the price of the machine at purchase from Roesner's?
+    - If a stock machine is bought from Roesner's for $30,000 and later the prices for that same machine increase, should the price for that machine be the new updated price?
+Or should it be the original price it was pruchased for?

 ## Parts
 - research below for how to handle parts system